jmal0/MaestroHuboIK/README.md

 MaestroHuboIK
 =============

-MATLAB tools to create trajectories for MAESTRO from start and end xyz positions of HUBO's arms and legs
+MATLAB tools to create trajectories for MAESTRO.
+Includes inverse kinematic solvers for Hubo's arms and legs that convert xyz position to joint angles to be added to a trajectory file.
+Documentation will come.
+For now refer to test.m for a general overview of how to use this repository.